amogh7joshi/engagement-detection/README.md

 This repository contains the source code for neural networks used in facial detection, emotion recognition, and the overarching framework of engagement detection.

+Currently, emotion detection has been implemented from the `fer2013` dataset, and can be used for image and live video classification, in the `videoclassification.py` and `emotionclassification.py` scripts.
 The `facevideo.py` file contains live facial detection from the computer webcam.
 The comments on the top of the file contain more information on usage of the different detectors.
 The `facedetect.py` also contains facial detection, however it detects faces from inputted images rather than a live video feed.